 Yes.
 You can permit any licensed driver to use your vehicle.
 If they use your vehicle regularly, you may need to add them as an occasional driver.

 Yes if you don't live in the same home and it's not often.
 But it is advisable to get added onto their insurance if you drive their vehicle regularly.

-Yes, as long as you give them permission.
-Automobile insurance in Ontario follows the vehicle, not the driver.
+Yes, as long as you give them permission to drive the car.
+Ontario auto insurance follows the vehicle, not the driver.

 No. You do not have to list a teen driver on a parent’s insurance until they have a G2 driver’s license.